 - Adding spices

 Coffee loves spices!
-Add a pinch of cinnamon, cardamom, or grated tonka bean to the batter for an oriental touch.
+Add a pinch of cinnamon, cardamom, or grated Tonka bean to the batter for an oriental touch.

 In summary